Skip to Content

 They’re also great for attaching plastic trim pieces because they won’t leave any unwanted holes behind in thin plastic after you remove them again later.

-How To Determine The Size Of The Screw For A Shipping Container
+How to Determine the Size of the Screw for a Shipping Container

 Shipping containers have a standard size and screw holes designed to accept a specific size of screw.
 If you have no idea what size screws to use, we recommend using 1/2″ x 3/8″ flathead screws.
-They are common and available at most hardware stores.
-You should be able to find these in any length up to 2″.

-Determining The Correct Length Of The Screw For A Shipping Container
+Determining the Correct Length of the Screw for a Shipping Container

 The thickness of your material determines the length of your screw.
 The more material you need to penetrate, the longer your screw will be.